Export Formats and Sharing

 LCC Studio includes a one-click Publish function that uploads the model to XGRIDS cloud hosting and generates a shareable web link.
 The link can be opened in any modern browser without installing software.
 This is the fastest way to share a completed model with a client for review.

-Published models can be managed in LCC Studio under My Captures > Generated.
-Publishing does not replace local export, the model is also retained locally in LCC format.
-Published links can be revoked through the publish management interface.
+Published models can be managed in LCC Studio under My Models > Generated.
+Publishing does not replace local export; the model is also retained locally in LCC format.
+Published links can be revoked through the Publish Management interface.

 Web publishing requires an internet connection and an active XGRIDS account.
-For clients with data sensitivity requirements, deliver via local export in LCC or PLY format rather than a web-hosted link.
+For clients with data sensitivity requirements, deliver via local export in LCC, LCC2, or PLY format rather than a web-hosted link.
 Confirm the client's data handling requirements before publishing.

 USDZ Export Procedure

-USDZ export is only available when three conditions are simultaneously met.
+USDZ export is only available when three conditions are simultaneously met at reconstruction time.
 Verifying all three before starting reconstruction avoids discovering the limitation only after hours of processing.

 - Firmware version is 3.0 or higher.
 Check device firmware in LixelGO or LCC Scan before the scan.
-Firmware cannot be updated after the scan has been taken if USDZ export is required.
+Firmware cannot be updated retroactively for an already-collected scan if USDZ export is required.

-- Reconstruction mode is Single Scene.
+- Reconstruction mode is Single Model.
 USDZ export is not available for Map Fusion, Aerial-Ground Fusion, or Aerial Reconstruction modes.
 If the project requires fusion, USDZ is not an available output format.

 - Portability is set to Off.
 USDZ export requires Portability disabled during reconstruction.
 If the project was processed with Portability On, it must be reprocessed with Portability Off to enable USDZ export.